EasyHook/easyhook.github.io/_tutorials/nativeremotehook.md

 The injector is a new **Win32 Console Application** project called "Injector".
 This is often also referred to as the host application and will be responsible for injecting a DLL into the target application.

 This app will ask for the target process Id, then the frequency by which we want to change the sound of calls to `Beep` within the target process.
 These are then passed into a call to EasyHook's `RhInjectLibrary` function along with the location of the 32-bit DLL to be injected.

+Install the **EasyHook Native Package** from NuGet (you will see more than one package if you search for EasyHook, you are after the "EasyHook **Native** Package").
+Alternatively you can download the EasyHook binary package and manually reference the EasyHook library and "easyhook.h" (see [Manually adding EasyHook to your C++ project](nativemanuallyaddref.html)).

 If targeting 64-bit applications it would be necessary to provide a 64-bit DLL to be injected. **Note:** unlike the managed EasyHook library the native injection method does not support crossing the Wow64 boundary, therefore your injector app and injection DLL must be compiled for 32-bit and/or 64-bit as required.